Fonta1n3/nostrnode-cli/README.md

 # nostrnode-cli

-⚠️ This is alpha!
-Use at your own risk!
-It is under development but works.
+⚠️ 🛠 nostrnode is alpha and under active development.
+Use at your own risk.
 Please open issues, submit PR's or reach out.

 ## What problem does nostrnode solve?
 Using multiple Tor endpoints to speak to multiple Bitcoin related services simultaneously via a light client is an incredibly